jmcanulty5/WidgetAPI/README.md

   * Number of parts (integer)
   * Created date (date, automatically set)
   * Updated date (date, automatically set)
-  * potentially more proprties can optionally be defined, and they're structure is unspecified
+  * potentially more proprties can optionally be defined, and their structure is unspecified

 ## Src Control Repo